swavyxltd/mos-live/docs/PAYMENT_FAILURE_HANDLING.md

 A cron job runs daily: `/api/cron/check-overdue`

 **What it checks**:
-1. Organizations with `past_due` status
+1. Organisations with `past_due` status
-2. Organizations past their billing anniversary + grace period
+2. Organisations past their billing anniversary + grace period
 3. Only processes orgs with `autoSuspendEnabled: true`

 **What it does**:
 - Calculates days overdue
-- If overdue > grace period → **Deactivates organization**
+- If overdue > grace period → **Deactivates organisation**

 **Code Location**: `src/app/api/cron/check-overdue/route.ts`